-Last year I made a permanent spot for our homeschool curriculum choices at Hodgepodge.
+Here is a permanent spot for our homeschool curriculum choices at Hodgepodge.
 I wanted it to be easy for you to find our favorites and easy for me to share when I get a curriculum question (because we have such an age range and I share many reviews at The Curriculum Choice).
-I’ve spent some time updating each of the links below for the upcoming homeschool year.
-Plus I have a few big reviews coming in the next couple months.
-So stay tuned!
+I’ve spent some time updating each of the links below for all homeschool years.

 “Seek God in your homeschool.
 His burden is easy.
 His yoke is light.” ~ Wisdom’s Way of Learning by Marilyn Howshall

 Would it surprise you to know that our methods truly are a hodgepodge?
 One ingredient added.
 Another sifted in.
 Mixing slowly.
 Seasoning to taste.
 The roots of our method are classical.
 There’s a healthy dose of Charlotte Mason enrichment.
 Plus, the unit studies help us all learn together.
 And the whole-hearted approach speaks of each child’s relationship with the Lord.